 Babies may show sleep regression at the age of 18 months due to their growth and brain development.
+This means the sleep pattern changes including less sleep or changed sleep pattern.
 The temporary condition often resolves within a few weeks.
 However, sleep regression in an 18-month-old baby can be challenging for the parents since the baby can escape from the crib, walk around, make sounds, or play.

 You can try several ideas and steps to manage this phase in your baby’s life.